omarmir/nanote/README.md

 - `::now` will show todays's date and time
 - `::tomorrow` will show tomorrow's date
 - `::yesterday` will show yesterday's date
+- `::time` will show the time right now

 ### Pending